The Public Relations Blog

 Topics: media relations, public relations

 "What's newsworthy?"
-It mostly comes down to geography and subject matter.
+News factors mostly come down to geography and subject matter.

 News elements